-If you want to authenticate using Active Directory (AD) then the server carrying out authentication must be part of the domain.
-If you’re unsure if Active Directory has been set up, speak to your organisation's system administrator or read this article.
+- If you want to authenticate using Active Directory (AD) then the server carrying out authentication must be part of the domain.

 Access denied and login pages

-Handling the access denied page and login page is fairly straight-forward.
-All you need to do is configure the Contensis_authentication_AccessDeniedUrl and Contensis_authentication_DefaultLoginUrl settings to point to the relevant pages.
+Handling the access denied page and login page is fairly straight-forward, all you need do is configure the Contensis_authentication_AccessDeniedUrl and Contensis_authentication_DefaultLoginUrl settings to point to the relevant pages.

-The login page should have the Contensis login control on the page and the access denied page should have some text explaining that the user doesn't have permissions to access the content they are trying to access.
+The login page would have the Contensis log on control on the page and the access denied page would have some text explaining that the user doesn't have permissions to access the content they are trying to access.